 If you ask top athletes, they’re most likely going to tell you that compression socks or sleeves have taken their running game to a whole new level.
 Countless runners have reported that by using compression socks, they get injured less often, they recover much quicker, and their performance has reached new heights.

-But are compression socks really worth all that hype?
+But are running compression socks really worth all that hype?
 Is there actual research that can back up what these runners are saying?
 That’s what you’re going to find out in this post.

-Make no mistake: compression socks are not just socks that are a little too tight.
+Make no mistake: compression socks for runners are not just socks that are a little too tight.
 They’re a bit more sophisticated than that.
 They provide graduated compression, which means that they’re looser towards the knee and tighter towards the ankle.
 Why were they designed this way?